Marina225/marina225.github.io/projects.md

 feature_text: |
    "My name is Marina.
 I'm a PhD student passionate about AI.
 I'm in this world to help others."
 feature_image: "https://picsum.photos/1300/400?image=989"
-excerpt: "My name is Marina.
-I'm a PhD student passionate about AI.
-I'm in this world to help others."
 ---